ianwang357/event-map/README.md

 ## About The Project

-I have built an interactive covid map to present the current data.
-This product can help you track covid, understand where it is spreading and make precoutions accordingly.
+I have built an Events Map that shows nearby events and the cheapest rate (linked) as you zoom in and out on a google map.

 Here's why:
-* Covid has been a long and painful time of our life.
-To have a tracker, it is a peace of mind.
+* As someone who travel a lot, I would like to stay on budget and be able to quickly access whats the fun events near me with the cheapest rate
-* As someone who travel a lot for work, it is benificial to know where the pandemic is heavy.
+* Using a map to search for events gives you more "suprise" and increase user interactivity

 <p align="right">(<a href="#top">back to top</a>)</p>